Is Trump Mentally Ill? Democratic Lawmaker Introduces Resolution To Force Psychiatric Evaluation

 “He is bad not mad.”

-Others have called out questioning the potential mental illness of POTUS Trump as partisan politics, “name calling” and not constructive.
+Others have called out questioning the potential mental illness of President Trump as partisan politics, “name calling,” and not constructive.
 Even more have criticized the stigmatizing of mental illness in the context of Trump and his perceived character flaws.

 “It’s making an assumption and trying to attach a stigma, and it’s not fair to people who are clearly mentally ill and aren’t bad.”